netcur10s/netcur10s/README.md

 This GitHub is my space to document my learning journey and share hands-on projects as I transition into cybersecurity.
 - Home Lab Projects – Building and experimenting with Active Directory, SIEM, and endpoint logging.
--	Writeups – Walkthroughs from Hack The Box, TryHackMe, and Lab exercises to reinforce practical skills.
+-	Writeups – Walkthroughs from Hack The Box, LetsDefend, and Lab exercises to reinforce practical skills.
 -	Red & Blue Team Exercises – Exploring both attacker tactics and defender strategies.
 -	Learning Portfolio – Notes, guides, and reflections meant to show my progress while contributing to the security community.